Superficial Safety Alignment Hypothesis: Appendix: Less is More for Safety Alignment

 \subsection{Evaluating the Impact on Both Utility and Safety Performance~}

 To evaluate the impact of pruning on both utility and safety performance, we measure the model's performance using established benchmarks for both attributes.
-Our approach closely follows the methods used by~\cite{sun2023simple,wei2024assessing,zou2023universal}, with adaptations to focus on the specific aspects of utility and safety in the context of safety alignment.
+Our approach closely follows the methods used by~\cite{sun2023simple,wei2024assessing,zou2023universal}, with adaptations to focus on the specific aspects of utility and safety in safety alignment.

 \textbf{Measuring Utility}.
 We evaluate the model's utility by measuring its average zero-shot accuracy across six common tasks from EleutherAI’s LM Harness~\citep{gao2021framework}: \textit{BoolQ}~\citep{clark2019boolq}, \textit{RTE}~\citep{wang2018glue}, \textit{HellaSwag} ~\citep{zellers2019hellaswag}, \textit{WinoGrande}~\citep{sakaguchi2019adversarial}, \textit{ARC Challenge}~\citep{clark2018think}, and \textit{OpenBookQA}~\citep{mihaylov2018can}.
 These tasks were chosen to reflect a broad range of general reasoning and language understanding capabilities.